-About Gerber Daisies
+How to Grow Gerber Daisies

 These plants require full sun to partial shade.
 Gerber daisies do not like intense heat.
 Give them morning sun in warmer zones, and full sun in cooler climates.
 Try not to plant them near a foundation or stone wall that would reflect heat back all day.

 Gerber daisies are slow to develop, which is one of the reasons they are so expensive.
-Start seeds indoors, about 12 – 18 weeks before your last frost date.
+Start seeds indoors, about 12 to 18 weeks before your last frost date.
 Sow the seed in peat or paper pots, because they do not like to have their roots disturbed by transplanting.

-Note: Double varieties do not always grow true to type.
+Seeds of double varieties do not always grow true to type.
 You will probably get a good many that turn out to be singles.

 The bold colors of Gerber daisies can be hard to integrate into a flower bed with more subtle colors.
-These work best when contrasted with just a few other plants, with more delicate blooms or airy foliage.
+These work best when contrasted with just a few other plants with more delicate blooms or airy foliage.
 Complementary colored Calibrachoa and Diascia make a nice contrast.
-To really play up the bold colors, pair them with yellow foliage plants, especially short grasses like Hakonechloa macra "Aureola" or "All Gold".
+To really play up the bold colors, pair them with yellow foliage plants, especially short grasses like Hakonechloa macra "Aureola" or "All Gold."
 Small or spiky blue flowers, such as sages and lobelia, also bring out the boldness of Gerber daisies.

 Of course, you can always grow Gerber daisies all on their own.
 They can easily fill a pot and make a statement.

 Cut Gerber daisies when the flowers are fully opened, but the center remains tight.
 The stems will take-up as much water as you give them, but too much water will shorten their display time.
-Place them in ½-to-1-inch of water and add more as necessary.
+Place them in 1/2-to-1-inch of water and add more as necessary.
 If the base of the stem begins to discolor, make a fresh cut.